 In recent years the banking industry has been a focus of a number of digital technology-based business initiatives and business ventures ("fintechs") which aim to transform the banking business model and compete with conventional banking institutions.
-A risk exists that new technology-based market players could enter the market of banking services, thus significantly changing competitive landscape of the industry raising the industry standards in terms of digital channel presence.
+A risk exists that new technology-based market players could enter the market of banking services, and together with current market players, could significantly change competitive landscape of the industry raising the industry standards in terms of digital channel presence.
 Such changes could have an adverse effect on the Issuer's business operations and profitability position in the medium to long term.
 This risk is material specifically for the Issuer as:

-- the main provider of the information system IS Forpost, used by the Issuer may not be able to sustain competence from other market participants due to decrease of subjects, using the system; - some of the systems, developed partially by the Issuer itself (e.g., trade and accounting of the securities) does not have a reliable maintenance.
+- the main provider of the information system IS Forpost, used by the Issuer, may not be able to sustain competition from other market participants due to decrease of subjects, using the system; - some of the systems, developed partially by the Issuer itself (e.g., trade and accounting of the securities) do not have reliable maintenance.